mjang/documentation-theme-jekyll/_docs/overview/app-integration.md

 How you integrate authentication and authorization into your application depends on the kind of app you have and how users interact with it.

-ForgeRock uses OAuth 2.0 to authorize access to protected resources and OpenID Connect to provide an identity layer on top of the OAuth 2.0 protocol.
-The [OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749) is an authorization framework describing how a client application can acquire an access token which can be used to authenticate a request to an API endpoint.
-It does not describe methods for authentication.
-To get access to a protected resources OAuth 2.0 uses access tokens ([JWT's](http://jwt.io)).
+ForgeRock uses [OAuth 2.0](https://tools.ietf.org/html/rfc6749) to authorize access to protected resources and [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) to provide an identity layer on top of the OAuth 2.0 protocol.
+OAuth 2.0 is a delegation protocol that allows someone who controls a resource to let a software application access that resource on their behalf without impersonating them.

+#### In a Nutshell....

+To access protected resources a client app registers itself with the resource server and gets a client id and secret.

+1. The Resource Owner tells the Client that they would like the Client to act on their behalf.
+1. The Client requests authorization from the Resource Owner at the Authorization Server.
+1. The Resource Owner grants authorization to the Client.
+1. The Client receives a Token from the Authorization Server (ForgeRock).
+1. The Client presents the Token to the Protected Resource.

 <a name="top"></a>